lab1092/blender-manual_ja/manual/modifiers/generate/build.rst

 Seed
    The random seed.
-   Changing this value gives a different "random" order when :guilabel:`"Randomize"` is checked - this order is always the same for a given seed/object set.
+   Changing this value gives a different "random" order when *"Randomize"* is checked - this order is always the same for a given seed/object set.